lights7/DocxConverter/README.md

-# Docx Converter for Legacy Ethiopic Font Encoding Systems
+# Docx Converter from Tibetan Ededris Font to Unicode

+## Just download ConvertT.jar and run under any system that has java script installed.

+If you are trying to run command line, you can continue to read.

 ## About